All the times we fell in love with Benedict Cumberbatch

 Did we mention episode three of Patrick Melrose?

-If Cumberbatch's Patrick Melrose melted our hearts in the first episode, we were bought to our knees by the vulnerable, tender sweetness Cumberbatch gave to episode three 'in recovery' Patrick Melrose.
+If Cumberbatch's Patrick Melrose melted our hearts in the first episode, we were brought to our knees by the vulnerable, tender sweetness Cumberbatch gave to episode three 'in recovery' Patrick Melrose.
 We cannot recommend this series more strongly.

 Every time he said anything in Cabin Pressure

 Surely the funniest radio show in the world, Cabin Pressure by John Finnemore (he's the guy wearing red in the picture) had the Radio 4 audience weeping with laughter long before Cumberbatch became one of the most famous men on earth.
 By the time that season three aired, however, Sherlock had landed on the BBC and 'suddenly the audience was 90% female, mostly under 25 and they were queuing round the block.
 It was like Beatlemania,' Finnemore told the The Guardian.
 Not a big surprise.
 We'd queue round the block too to listen to Cumberbatch's perfect comic timing live.
 Who doesn't love a funny man?

 Last, not least, but very obviously...
 Sherlock

 Long floppy hair, cheekbones sharp enough to dissect a body with (should you need to) and all that fast talking, quick thinking and saving the day action – of course the world fell in love with Benedict Cumberbatch when he helmed the BBC's modernised adaptation of the Sherlock Holmes series.
 Although it was Cumberbatch's latest performance on Sky Atlantic that tipped us over the edge into fully fledged fandom, he was still electrifying in Sherlock.
 Sigh.
 Only a few more days until we get to watch him in the next Patrick Melrose on Sky.
 It can't come fast enough.